- 6-Lesser-Known Cherry Blossom Spots in Tokyo - 28 February 2025

 Benefits of Booking a TDR Vacation Package?

-From Nov 1st, Tokyo Disney hotel rooms go on sale four months before the date of check-in, but packages go on sale for the whole month on the 1st of the month four months before check-in, which gives you more options.
+Tokyo Disney hotel rooms go on sale four months before the date of check-in, but packages go on sale for the whole month on the 1st of the month five months before check-in, which gives you more options.

 This makes a package potentially easier to secure – and that might be important if you’re really trying to get a specific date for, say a birthday, or a specific themed room.